In any interior design scheme, mirrors are a secret weapon. Literally, countless options exist to improve your interior by decorating with mirrors.

 Small and Mighty

-If you don’t have the room to go big, try something smaller.
-You can experiment with using tiny square mirrors around a room, either singularly or in twos.
+If you don’t have the room to go big you can still try decorating with mirrors only on a smaller scale!
+Experiment using tiny square mirrors around a room, either singularly, in pairs or small groupings.

 For maximum impact try a few different locations and heights before securing them to a wall.